 Sitting 37 river miles from New Orleans, it is almost surreal to us that we are that close.
 The trip has gone by so quickly in some ways, but I also almost couldn't imagine paddling another day after tomorrow.
 We are spending the night in Reserve, LA at First Baptist Church Reserve.
 We'll set our kayaks in early tomorrow morning, and hopefully be in New Orleans at Audubon Park around 2pm.
 Some friends (or soon to be friends) are picking us up tomorrow and we'll be well taken care of in New Orleans.

 Thank you all so much for the ways in which you have blessed us with your prayers, comments, and all the other things that you have done.
 It has been so encouraging having that support along the river, and we cannot tell you enough how much we appreciate it.
-As we complete the trip, please do not let this be the end of praying for the fight against Human Trafficking and for
+As we complete the trip, please do not let this be the end of praying for the fight against Human Trafficking and for IJM, but please continue to pray for justice to be seen in the lives of the oppressed.

 Tim